Francis March: Lafayette College

-After studying law and teaching, March became an English tutor at Lafayette College in Easton, Pennsylvania in 1856, appointed by the college's new president George Wilson McPhail.
+After studying law and teaching, March became an English tutor at Lafayette College in Easton, Pennsylvania, in 1856, appointed by the college's new president George Wilson McPhail.
 He worked for one year as a tutor and then became a professor of English Language and Comparative Philology from 1857 to 1907.
 Lafayette was the first college in the world to have the philology of the English language studied – a course all American colleges soon thereafter incorporated into their own curricula.
 March was the first to hold the title of "Professor of English Language and Literature" anywhere in the United States or Europe.
 He also occupied the chair of English Language and Comparative Philology, and served as the first librarian of the college.

 March had a significant career at Lafayette College and remained loyal to the school, often turning down offers from larger universities as his published work and teaching style became more well-known.
-March helped improve Lafayette by using his wisdom and insight to bring the college to a new stage of prestigious education.
+March helped improve Lafayette by using his wisdom and insight to bring the college to a new stage.
 He was devoted to both increasing the analysis of English literature in higher institutions, as well as in growing the college's academics.
 In addition to English, March also taught French, German, Greek, Latin, botany, "mental philosophy", political economy, critical examination of the US Constitution, public law and Roman law.

 March brought a new outlook to teaching English by introducing a detailed examination of linguistic and rhetorical pieces.
 By applying the methods of studying Latin and Greek classics towards the study of English literature, he led the way for the first scientific study of the English language.
 March is also said to be the first person to include one of Shakespeare's plays on his course syllabus.
 March had a pedagogical philosophy and unique approach to the systematic study of the English language.
 His outlook was "the greatest pioneering step ever made in the realm of scholarship by Lafayette College."
 One of his most distinct analytical contributions was his philology-across-the-curriculum approach in which "professors train the students in each department to write on subjects connected with it in the words and phrases current among experts."

 March had a son who also became an English professor at Lafayette and they worked alongside each other.
-By dedicating most of his life to Lafayette College, the ideas that Francis A. March presented about systematic study became a part of the college's philosophy of education that still holds to this day.